saul890/studbud_1/public/README.md

 <br>

-<sub> A year 12 student who was presented with my task list proposal (figure 1) provided some feedback,</sub>
+<sub> A year 12 student who was presented with my task list proposal (figure 1) and provided me with some feedback,</sub>

 > "There's just too much going on, I don't know where to look"

 <sub>For this reason, in my final prototype (figure 2), I have put all the tasks information within the borders, making it easier for the user to disect the information.
-Instead of having an add button, the form to add a task is on the task list page, making the process of adding a task quicker.</sub>
+Furthermore, instead of the user pressing an add button and then filling out a form to add a task, the form is displayed on the task list page, creating a more efficient form process.</sub>